With only two days to experience all of our Buenos Aires highlights, we wanted to make sure to make the most of our visit to Argentina’s capital.

 In the center of Buenos Aires is Microcentro, to the east is Puerto Madero and west is Congresso.
 To the south is San Telmo and further south is La Boca.
 To the north is Retiro and further north is Palermo, which is also bordered by Belgrano and Once.
 Northwest of the city lies Recoleta.

 Make sure to subscribe to our YouTube channel see all our latest videos!

-For our first day, we wanted to make sure we completed one of our must visit places in Buenos Aires, Recoleta cemetery.
-So, we devoted the first day to visiting the districts north of Buenos Aires.
+For our first day, we wanted to make sure we completed one of our must-visit places in Buenos Aires, Recoleta cemetery.
+So, we devoted the first day to visit the districts north of Buenos Aires.
 The second day would be devoted to the center and the southern districts.

 Buenos Aires Highlights Day 1: The famous Recoleta Cemetary

 On our first day exploring Buenos Aires, we took a cab from our hotel in Palermo to the Recoleta district.
 The main goal of the day was to explore one of the Buenos Aires highlights, the famous Recoleta Cemetary.
 The cab let us off near the entrance but we ended up walking the opposite way.

 Lucky for us, this meant we had to walk through Plaza Intendente Alvear which was bustling with craft sellers.
 After seeing countless locals drinking a traditional brew called mate, we couldn’t resist purchasing a cup and the herbs to make it ourselves.
 We couldn’t believe how obsessed everyone seemed to be with this drink and felt compelled to join the party.
 But that story is for another post!